infiniwave/yt-extractor/README.md

-# yt-extractor
+# YouTube extractor
-YouTube signature AST extraction using Rust
+Extracts YouTube signature function using SWC AST utilities for Rust.
+Inspired by [youtubei.js](https://github.com/LuanRT/YouTube.js) for the AST matcher logic.
+This was from a couple hours of playing around, so the code is bad.